Here’s the Completely Decoded Business Model Of Pinterest And How Its Successful

 Pinterest’s model is to help people find good recipes, images, and items and find more random pictures on the internet in one place.
 Suppose someone is interested in making money on Pinterest on a long-term strategy.
 They can start writing Blogs, work as a virtual assistant, and also be an affiliate marketer on Pinterest and many more

-Business Model of Pinterest – Revenue Model
+Revenue Model of Pinterest

 Pinterest earns its revenue by charging on the ads they show.
 The person running the advertisement on Pinterest has to pay to Pinterest depending on the different types of advertisements it chooses.
 Some of the pricing methods of Pinterest are: